 The Jerusalem artichoke (Helianthus tuberosus), also called sunroot is a species of sunflower native to eastern North America.
 It is cultivated for the tuber which is treated as a root vegetable.
 The Jerusalem artichoke is a perennial edible, and very easy to grow.
 Plant the tubers in the early spring and harvest what you need after the last frost.
 The Jerusalem artichoke are an invasive species and will spread through your garden so be mindful of where you plant them.
 They develop pretty sunflowers in August but unlike all other sunflowers this species does not provide seed/oil.

 Other useful Sunflower information

-Sunflower Uses ~ Sunflowers are known for their delicious seeds and also for cooking oil.
+Sunflowers are known for their delicious seeds and also for cooking oil.
 Their stem is also strong enough the make paper with.
-Perhaps lesser known is the fact that you can eat the entire sunflower, stalk, leaves, petals, seeds.
-Leaves can be treated like any green, chopped in salads or steamed, the petals make a gorgeous addition to a salad.
+Perhaps lesser known is the fact that you can eat the entire sunflower; stalk, leaves, petals & seeds.
+The leaves can be treated like any green, chopped in salads or steamed.
+The petals make an attractive and nutritious addition to salads.
 You can chop and peel the stalk and eat it like you would celery.
-Make sure that the sunflowers that you are eating come from healthy, organic & chemical free soil.
+Take care to ensure that the sunflowers that you are eating come from healthy, organic & chemical free soil.

 2 thoughts on “The Benefits of Sunflowers in the Vegetable Garden”